jamesmontalvo3/zendir/README.md

 9. Optionally run `sudo bash mount-server.sh` to mount a server and enter password
 10. Run the scan: `sudo python scan.py`.
 This could take a *long* time.

+### On an existing RHEL-like operating systems

+1. Run `sudo bash setup.sh`
+2. Edit `config.py` with your setup
+3. Run `python setup-db.py`
+4. If you need to mount a drive to scan, run `bash mount-server.sh`
+5. Run `python scan.py`

 ## The API sucks (or doesn't exist), so here's some SQL

 I started writing this in node.js, but it was not playing nice.
 I wrote a functional-but-ugly API in that (see another branch of this repo), but haven't yet ported it over to Python.
 For now I'll just drop useful SQL queries below.
+If you setup with Vagrant then you can login to your VM with `vagrant up` and access the database as root with `sudo mysql` (no password entry required).
+Then try the following SQL commands.

 ```sql
 /** Worst offending directories **/